MileHacker Logo

 Best Times to Visit Meizhou

-The annual average temperature for Meizhou is approximately 21.3°C (70.3°F), with an annual average rainfall of about 1,470 mm (58 inches).
+The every-year average temperature for Meizhou is about 21.3°C (70.3°F), with an annual average rainfall of about 1,470 mm (58 inches).
 Check specific dates of the festival, as they follow the lunar calendar.
-Typhoon season runs from June to October, bringing heavy rain and winds.
+The season for typhoons runs from From june To october, bringing heavy rain and winds.

 Seasonal Climate Overview